astronomer/airflow-provider-great-expectations/docs/migration-guide.md

         )
     ```

     Here's a more advanced example for running Airflow in an environment where the underlying file system is not stable.
-The steps here are as follow:
+The steps here are as follows:
     - fetch your GX project
     - load the context
     - yield the context to the Operator